- Federal regulators have approved a new drug teplizumab that can delay the onset of type 1 diabetes by at least 2 years.

 Teplizumab was born from a long line of drugs created and tested over more than three decades.

-The idea took root in the labs of Dr. Kevan Herold and Dr. Jeffrey Bluestone at University of California (UC) San Francisco.
+The idea took root in the labs of Dr. Kevan Herold and Dr. Jeffrey Bluestone at the University of California San Francisco.

-It was in 1989, when working with cancer patients, that Bluestone realized an anti-CD3 drug could be a key in stopping the progression of T1D because of how it helped transplant patients.
+It was in 1989, when working with cancer patients, that Bluestone realized an anti-CD3 drug could be a key in stopping the progression of type 1 diabetes because of how it helped transplant patients.

 Over the years, researchers like Herold and Bluestone, along with companies like Tolerx, worked to find just the right level of anti-CD3 to make that effort a success.

-Tolerx came close to approval of its drug about 10 years ago, but did not make it past Phase 3 trials with the FDA due to some significant side effects of flu-like symptoms.
+Tolerx came close to approval of its drug about 10 years ago, but it did not make it past phase 3 trials with the FDA due to some significant side effects of flu-like symptoms.

 Other trials fell short as well, which often happens as drug research progresses.

-Four years ago, Provention Bio picked up the research and pushed it along more.
-They were frustrated, Palmer said, with how the medical system handles diagnoses of autoimmune diseases in general, said Ashleigh Palmer, the co-founder and chief executive officer of Provention.
+Four years ago, Provention Bio picked up the research and pushed it along.
+They were frustrated with how the medical system handles diagnoses of autoimmune diseases in general, said Ashleigh Palmer, the co-founder and chief executive officer of Provention.

 “The medical system waits for patients to exhibit symptoms.
-Very often, by that point, irreversible damage has been done,” Palmer said.
+Very often, by that point, irreversible damage has been done,” Palmer told DiabetesMine.

 “Can you imagine,” he added, “a system in which a patient with kidney disease presents at the point of dialysis?
 Insulin therapy is pretty much the same as if we did that.
 We go right to the [intense and chronic] treatments at the start.”

 Killilea herself was diagnosed shortly after.
-But her son, who was farther back in the progress toward T1D, was able to remain in the study as his body held off diagnosis for some time.
+But her son, who was farther back in the progress toward type 1 diabetes, was able to remain in the study.

 “You had to have a parent who could take time off from work, another parent to stay home with the other child or children.
 It seemed unrealistic for us, and maybe impossible for others to participate,” she said, stressing that these issues need to be worked out.